Building Skills to Reduce Alcohol Misuse Among Students on College Campuses: Webinar Recap

 Nikita Khalid, MS, has a background in educational psychology and is currently enrolled in a doctoral program at the City University of New York Graduate Center.
 Nikita is also a Research Scientist at Kognito.

 Glenn Albright, PhD, is a clinical psychologist and professor in the Department of Psychology at Baruch College, City University of New York.
-He is also the Co-Founder and Director of Research at Kognito, where he works alongside Nikita, running efficacy studies that examine the impact of Kognito products.
+He is also the Co-Founder of Kognito.

 Kim Wieland, MPH, has a background in education and public health and is currently the Product Lead for Higher Education at Kognito.